waltmoorhouse/homebridge-level-sense/README.md

 If you include the *Session Key* in the config, it will ignore the login information and use that session key instead.
 I have no idea how long these session keys last, so you may have to change it every day or so.

+# Donations

+If you find this useful and have a few extra bucks laying around, you can send a [donation](https://www.paypal.com/donate/?hosted_button_id=4SU4V4RS8G32W).